-We create innovative pro bono opportunities for students to gain unparalleled access to criminal appeal cases and provide vital assistance to clients who can’t fund legal representation and might otherwise be denied access to justice.
+We create innovative pro bono opportunities for students to gain unparalleled access to criminal appeal cases and fitness to practise proceedings, whilst providing vital assistance to clients who can’t fund legal representation and might otherwise be denied access to justice.

 The Freedom Law Clinic was established in 2015 as a pro bono and alternatively funded project looking at apparent cases of miscarriages of justice, providing support to convicted prisoners who are maintaining their innocence.